Last modified: Oct. 2, 2020, 11:27 a.m.

-First observed in Belgium in 1995, a second observation in 2004, since then recorded more frequently but this species remains rare in Belgium.
+First observed in Belgium in 1995 in AN, a second observation in 2004 also in AN, since then recorded more frequently but this species remains rare in Belgium.

 Whitish with light brown head; pronotum without black spots.